 Rachel Beller, a former nutritionist on The Biggest Loser and Dance Your Ass Off, tells her celebrity clients like Laura Dern to start debloating five days before paparazzi-documented events.
 Her go-to method: fennel tea, one of these 22 Best Teas for Weight Loss.
 “Fill a tea ball with fennel seeds and steep in hot water.
 It’s important before and on the big day as a de-bloater,” she says of the belly-flattening elixir.

-Celeb trainer Ashley Borden believes that if celebrities are already hitting the gym year-round, all they have to do is increase their activity a few weeks out from an event and clean up their diets.
-"Stay hydrated and make sure there's protein and fiber in your diet," she says.
+Celeb trainer Ashley Borden also has smart advice on how to lose weight fast.
+She believes that if celebrities are already hitting the gym year-round, all they have to do is increase their activity a few weeks out from an event and clean up their diets.
+“Stay hydrated and make sure there’s protein and fiber in your diet,” she says.
 Borden also suggests her clients (which include stars like Reese Witherspoon Mandy Moore, and Ryan Gosling) and avoid sugary, salty and processed foods that could cause bloating.

 Never one to follow the pack, Jennifer Lawrence does the opposite of dieting and working out before a big red-carpet event: she chills out to the max.
 The 26-year-old swears by chamomile tea and Epsom salt baths to destress and debloat before she shimmies into black-tie garb.
 “Chamomile tea helps to calm the body and get rid of stress that could build up before an event, leading to bloating,” explains her trainer, Dalton Wong.
 “The dandelion tea is a brilliant diuretic, so it helps to prevent water retention and flushes out toxins.”
 For even more ways to ward off bloat before a big event, don’t miss these 25 Best Foods That Beat Bloating.